 - Follow the measures below to prevent transmission of infection.
-Damaged skin harbours higher numbers of micro-organisms than intact skin, consequently the risk of skin infection and transmission of infection to others increases: - Cover superficial cuts or open skin lesions with a waterproof dressing, even if gloves are worn over the affected area/s. - Avoid patient contact if you have an exudative lesion or weeping dermatitis on the lower arms, hands or face that cannot effectively be dressed to prevent transmission, until the condition is resolved. - Use an aqueous based hand moisturiser regularly to maintain skin health; compatible with the hand hygiene products used. - > Follow the measures below to minimise the presence and growth of micro-organisms, to allow for optimal hand hygiene, and to maintain the correct fit and integrity of gloves: - Adhere to a 'Bare Below the Elbows' approach by keeping arms, hands and wrists free of jewellery, watches, pedometers etc. - Keep fingernails short and clean with no nail coating.
+Damaged skin harbours higher numbers of micro-organisms than intact skin, consequently the risk of skin infection and transmission of infection to others increases: - Cover superficial cuts or open skin lesions with a waterproof dressing, even if gloves are worn over the affected area/s. - Avoid patient contact if you have an exudative lesion or weeping dermatitis on the lower arms, hands or face that cannot effectively be dressed to prevent transmission, until the condition is resolved.
+(Note: These conditions are not necessarily infective in nature). - Use an aqueous based hand moisturiser that is compatible with the hand hygiene products used, to maintain skin health. - > Follow the measures below to minimise the presence and growth of micro-organisms, to allow for optimal hand hygiene, and to maintain the correct fit and integrity of gloves: - Adhere to a 'Bare Below the Elbows' approach by keeping arms, hands and wrists free of jewellery, watches, pedometers etc. - Keep fingernails short and clean with no nail coating.